Ham and Turkey Sliders

 Instructions

-• Preheat your oven to 350 degrees F. Line a baking sheet with aluminum foil.
+1. Preheat your oven to 350 degrees F. Line a baking sheet with aluminum foil.
+Set aside.

-• Use a serrated knife to cut the rolls in half, separating the top from the bottom.
-Set the bottom half of the rolls on the prepared baking sheet.
+2. Use a serrated knife to cut the 12 Hawaiian style rolls in half horizontally, separating the tops from the bottoms.
+Leave the rolls attached to each other – don't pull them apart first.
+Set the bottom slab on the prepared baking sheet.

-• In a small bowl, mix together the mayonnaise and mustard.
+4. In a small bowl, whisk together 1/4 cup mayonnaise and 1 1/2 tablespoons dijon mustard.
 Spread half of the mayo mixture over the cut side of the roll bottoms.

-• Spread the rest of at mayo mixture over the cut side of the roll tops.
-Carefully turn the roll tops over the cheese, cut side down.
+6. Spread the rest of the mayo mixture over the cut side of the roll tops.
+Carefully place the roll tops over the cheese, cut side down.

-• Melt the butter in a small bowl.
-Stir in the parsley and garlic powder until combined.
-Use a pastry or basting brush to spread the butter mixture all over the tops of the sliders.
-(You may have some extra butter.)
+7. Melt 2 tablespoons unsalted butter in a small bowl.
+Stir in 1/2 teaspoon dried parsley and 1/4 teaspoon garlic powder until combined.
+Use a pastry brush to spread the butter mixture all over the tops of the sliders.

-• Remove from the oven and use a spatula or sharp knife to cut the sliders apart.
-Serve immediately.
+9. Remove from the oven and use a spatula or sharp knife to cut the sliders apart.
+Serve warm.

 Video